SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   the following fields are also available: ``"Env_A_abs"``, ``"Env_Chi"``, ``"Env_E_abs"``.

-  Note that when running a simulation in cylindrical geometry, contrary to the Field diagnostic, Probes are defined as in a 3D Cartesian geometry and returne Cartesian fields.
+  Note that when running a simulation in cylindrical geometry, contrary to the Field diagnostic, Probes are defined as in a 3D Cartesian geometry and return Cartesian fields.